Because learning to draw humans is a long journey. It’s important to make sure the early steps:

 After this lesson, you’ll drawn constructions from the side and back as well, where we will modify the process a little to take in the spine line and be introduced to the shoulder blades (scapula)

 After this lesson, you’ll have drawn figures turning the construction into a more fleshed out figure, using simple, straight lines.
-Here we will go over more techniques aimed at accuracy, with more measurement of angles and lengths and use of negative space.
+We go through some extra techniques for getting things in proportion, and we also start to look at areas of light and dark.